Try not to cry when watching the new Overwatch animated short

-Blizzard's team-based multiplayer first-person-shooter Overwatch debuted way back in May 2016, but there's been no shortage of world-building since its launch.
-Today, the company debuted at Gamescom the backstory for Mei, a character that uses weather-altering devices to slow opponents, with an animated short to show how she came to join the fight.
+Blizzard's team-based, multiplayer, first-person-shooter Overwatch debuted way back in May 2016, but there's been no shortage of world-building since its launch.
+On Wednesday at Gamescom, Blizzard debuted the backstory for Mei, a character who uses weather-altering devices to slow opponents, with an animated short to show how she came to join the fight.

-The tear-inducing "Rise and Shine" takes place some 30 years in the future, telling the story of how Mei was part of a team of scientists stationed in Antarctica at one of many global outposts built as eco-Watchpoints to measure the drastically-changing climate.
+The tear-inducing "Rise and Shine" clip takes place some 30 years in the future, telling the story of how Mei was part of a team of scientists stationed in Antarctica at one of many global outposts built as eco-Watchpoints to measure the drastically changing climate.
 A severe polar storm hits her station, cutting off the small group of scientists from the rest of the world.
-As a last ditch effort, Mei's team decides to go into cryogenic hibernation in the hope of an eventual rescue -- one that will never come.
+As a last-ditch effort, Mei's team decides to go into cryogenic hibernation in the hope of an eventual rescue -- one that will never come.

-As a shooter with no single player component, Blizzard has sought to find other ways to illustrate Overwatch's deep lore.
-And this is just one of many animated shorts, along with motion comics, that have fleshed out the game since launch.
+Because Overwatch is a shooter with no single-player component, Blizzard has sought other ways to illustrate the game's deep lore.
+This is just one of many animated shorts, along with motion comics, that have fleshed out the game since launch.
 Let the hype cycle for the next short begin!

 Discuss: New Overwatch animated short tells Mei's...